hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

-BML provides a centralized language for controlling and rigging character behavior, and because BML realizers can be integrated into different platforms, developers have the ability to use this language in developing different types of applications that involve some sort of character speech +and movement.
+BML provides a centralized language for controlling and rigging character behavior, and because BML realizers can be integrated into different platforms, developers have the ability to use this language in developing different types of applications that involve some sort of character speech and movement.

 ## Drawbacks
 _Identify one potential drawback of the DSL: what does a programmer or company